 Edmonton Riverboat

 A ride on the North Saskatchewan River via Edmonton’s Queen Riverboat is one of the most iconic and classic water adventures to enjoy around the city this summer.
-The Riverboat has sailed around the downtown Edmonton part of the river for over 30 years and continues to offer riders the amazing views of the downtown skyline, and now a few newer bridges over the water.
+The Riverboat has sailed along the downtown Edmonton stretch of the river for over 30 years and continues to offer riders amazing views of the downtown skyline and, more recently, a few new bridges over the water.
 Choose between the regular cruise tickets, a dinner buffet ticket, or watch for the special Duelling Piano Riverboat Events.

 Where: Rafter’s Landing 9734 98 Ave NW